Dartington to Totnes

 Pfaelzer Hof Artists Residencies in Rhineland-Palatinate, Germany

 Pfaelzer Hof Artists Residencies is located in a small, former, hotel in in the town of Idar-Oberstein, Germany’s jewellery making capital, and set in a wooded and vine growing area.
-Shared Habitat have curated exhibitions and artists residencies since 2013 and are members of the international network of ResArtis.
+Shared Habitat have curated exhibitions and artists residencies from 2013 until 2025 and are accreditd members of the international network of ResArtis.
 Shared Habitat enable international artists’ retreats that support new ideas and work to flourish in a relaxed atmosphere.

 Nina Mischler (Switzerland) creating a mural on the terrace.